 Digital marketing, simply put, cannot be ignored.
 No one is disputing the power of effective marketing.
 An effectively executed marketing and advertising campaign can serve the needs of any business and increase the demand for the product or service that they offer.
 But times have changed, and while the need for marketing is still essential, where that marketing is most effective has changed a lot.

 Social media, streaming content, and the ease of creating or consuming digital content have made the internet the place to be.
 So if you want to market to your audience online, how should you do it?
-The year 2018 is drawing to a close, a new year is upon us, and that means reviewing the top trends digital marketers should know or prepare to master.
+In this article, we explore the top trends digital marketers should know or prepare to master.

 1. Facebook May Be Peaking

 The good news is that Facebook is still currently the #1 social media platform in the United States, with an impressive 41% of its users being over the age of 65.
 So for marketing that targets a senior demographic, there simply isn’t a better platform.
 On the other hand, Facebook had a difficult 2018, with a data breach that affected 14 million users, gaining a reputation for being the platform of choice for weaponized, political propaganda, and a continuing drop in popularity with younger demographics, so much so that many people feel the relationship between the public and Facebook may be changing.